Skip to content

 Positional arguments:

-model Model selection {fast,hac,sup}@v{version} for automatic model selection
+model Model selection {fast,hac,sup}@v{version} for automatic model selection including modbases, or path to existing model directory.

 Optional arguments: